roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Her vision was completely cut off by the bucking hips in front of her, but Trisha felt two hands grab each of her wrists, raising her empty hands off the bedspread.
 Confused, the girl tried to turn her head to see, but she couldn't fight against the hands buried in her hair, keeping her steady.
 A second later, though, she felt both her hands guided towards hot, hard flesh, and she quickly understood.
 Blindly, still gulping down the dick in her mouth, the cheerleader wrapped her fingers around the two anonymous cocks, and began to slide up and down, jacking them off.

  Dan let out a loud whoop, rising above Trisha's muffled moans and the grunts of the rest of the room.
 Trisha had fulfilled her role as a slut more than he could have ever imagined.
 The young cheerleader was servicing four cocks at the same time &ndash; one plowing into her soft cunt, one roughly pumping in and out of her mouth, and now two more in her hands, two that she couldn't even see as she slid her fingers up and down their lengths.
 Her bare, spread legs reared back in forth in the air with the motion of the bed, the shoelaces of her tennis shoes flopping against her ankles.
 Her arms were stiff in the air too, as she did her best to jack off the two cocks she couldn't see.
 All the while, Trisha could only think of the feeling of the hard shaft in her twat, pumping so hard and deep, filling her little canal, like a filthy slut deserved.
 This is so dirty!The cheerleader let out a loud, muffled moan as the thought raced through her head.
 I'm getting off four guys at once!
 Four guys I don't even know!
-Report_Story #3